 Related: What is Antibody Developability?

-An example of a risk in antibody development is the deamidation of Asn residues within complementarity-determining regions (CDRs).
+An example of a risk in therapeutic antibody development is the deamidation of Asn residues within complementarity-determining regions (CDRs).
 This chemical modification converts Asn to Asp or isoAsp, introducing a negative charge and potentially altering antigen-binding conformation.
 In one case, an Asn residue in CDR1 of a light chain reached over 90% deamidation under stress conditions, correlating with complete loss of binding potency and impaired pharmacokinetics in preclinical studies.

 Common deamidation-prone motifs include NG, NS, NN, NT, and NH sequences, particularly when the Asn is exposed or part of a flexible loop.
 Even low frequency deamidation in CDRs can compromise efficacy or immunogenicity.
 Early identification of these hotspots through sequence analysis and forced degradation studies enables developers to mitigate risk via conservative sequence engineering before costly in vivo testing begins.